pape87/rt-dashboard/README.md

 `npm run`

+### docker-compose
+Is possible to run the app and the Node backend using the docker-compose file `docker-compose up` and access the application at `localhost:3000`.

 ## Backend
-Simple backend express application to test the Dashboard, using socket.io to display data realtime.
+Simple backend Node application to test the Dashboard, using express for the api and socket.io to display data realtime.

 ### How to run